Amino radical

-In chemistry, the amino radical, *NH2, also known as the aminyl radical or azanyl radical, is the neutral form of the amide ion (NH2-).
+In chemistry, the amino radical, *NH2, also known as the aminyl or azanyl, is the neutral form of the amide ion (NH2-).
 Aminyl radicals are highly reactive and consequently short-lived, like most radicals; however, they form an important part of nitrogen chemistry.
 In sufficiently high concentration, amino radicals dimerise to form hydrazine.
 While NH2 as a functional group is common in nature, forming a part of many compounds (e.g. the phenethylamines), the radical cannot be isolated in its free form.

 Synthesis

 Reaction 1: Formation of amino radical from ammonia

 Amino radicals can be produced by reacting OH radical with ammonia in irradiated aqueous solutions.
 This reaction is formulated as a hydrogen abstraction reaction.

-NH3{} +{} ^\mathbf{\bullet}OH -> {}^\mathbf{\bullet}NH2{} + H2O

 The rate constant (k1) for this reaction was determined to be 1.0×10^8 M^{−1} s^{−1}, while the parallel reaction of OH with NH_{4}^{+} was found to be much slower.
 This rate was redetermined by using two-pulse radiolysis competition methods with benzoate and thiocyanate ions at pH 11.4.
 A value of k1 = (9 + 1)×10^7 M^{−1} s^{−1} was obtained from both systems.
 While in acidic solution, the corresponding reaction of *OH with NH4+ is too slow to be observed by pulse radiolysis.